Ceratopsia: Phylogeny

-In clade-based phylogenetic taxonomy, Ceratopsia is often defined to include all marginocephalians more closely related to Triceratops than to Pachycephalosaurus.
-Under this definition, the most basal known ceratopsians are Yinlong, from the Late Jurassic Period, along with Chaoyangsaurus and the family Psittacosauridae, from the Early Cretaceous Period, all of which were discovered in northern China or Mongolia.
+In clade-based phylogenetic taxonomy, Ceratopsia is officially defined in the PhyloCode as "the largest clade containing Ceratops montanus and Triceratops horridus, but not Pachycephalosaurus wyomingensis.
+Under this definition, the most basal known ceratopsians are the family Chaoyangsauridae and the well known genus Psittacosaurus, from the Early Cretaceous Period, all of which were discovered in northern China or Mongolia.
 The rostral bone and flared jugals are already present in all of these forms, indicating that even earlier ceratopsians remain to be discovered.

-The clade Neoceratopsia includes all ceratopsians more derived than psittacosaurids.
-Another subset of neoceratopsians is called Coronosauria, which either includes all ceratopsians more derived than Auroraceratops, or more derived than Leptoceratopsidae.
+The clade Neoceratopsia is defined as "the largest clade containing Triceratops horridus, but not Chaoyangsaurus youngi and Psittacosaurus mongoliensis".
+By this definition, only the members of Chaoyangosauridae and Psittacosaurus are excluded from Neoceratopsia, while all more derived ceratopsians are part of this clade.
+A slightly less inclusive group is Euceratopsia, named and defined by Daniel Madzia and colleagues in 2021 as "the smallest clade containing Leptoceratops gracilis, Protoceratops andrewsi, and Triceratops horridus".
+This clade includes the family Leptoceratopsidae and all more derived ceratopsians.
+Leptoceratopsids are a mostly North American group of mostly small bodied and quadrupedal ceratopsians.
+Another subset of neoceratopsians is called Coronosauria, which is "the smallest clade containing Protoceratops andrewsi and Triceratops horridus".
 Coronosaurs show the first development of the neck frill and the fusion of the first several neck vertebrae to support the increasingly heavy head.
-Within Coronosauria, three groups are generally recognized, although the membership of these groups varies somewhat from study to study and some coronosaurs may not fit in any of them.
+Within Coronosauria, two groups are generally recognized.
 One group can be called Protoceratopsidae and includes Protoceratops and its closest relatives, all Asian.
-Another group, Leptoceratopsidae, includes mostly North American animals that are more closely related to Leptoceratops.
-The third group, Ceratopsoidea, includes the family Ceratopsidae and closely related animals like Zuniceratops.
+The other group, Ceratopsoidea, includes the family Ceratopsidae and closely related animals like Zuniceratops.
+This clade is defined as "the largest clade containing Ceratops montanus and Triceratops horridus, but not Protoceratops andrewsi".
 Ceratopsidae itself includes Triceratops and all the large North American ceratopsians and is further divided into the subfamilies Centrosaurinae and Chasmosaurinae.

 All previously published neoceratopsian phylogenetic analyses were incorporated into the analysis of Eric M. Morschhauser and colleagues in 2019, along with all previously published diagnostic species excluding the incomplete juvenile Archaeoceratops yujingziensis and the problematic genera Bainoceratops, Lamaceratops, Platyceratops and Gobiceratops that are very closely related to and potentially synonymous with Bagaceratops.
 While there were many unresolved areas of the strict consensus, including all of Leptoceratopsidae, a single most parsimonious tree was found that was most consistent with the relative ages of the taxa included, which is shown below.